-Unlike some cities, Claremore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Claremore are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Claremore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Claremore is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Claremore who work in office and administrative support (14.38%), sales jobs (9.14%), and food service (8.34%).
+There are especially a lot of people living in Claremore who work in office and administrative support (13.17%), sales jobs (9.89%), and food service (8.31%).

-In terms of college education, Claremore is nearly on par with the US average for all cities of 21.84%: 19.53% of adults 25 and older in Claremore have a bachelor's degree or advanced degree.
+The population of Claremore overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Claremore, 21.13% have at least a bachelor's degree.

 Claremore is an extremely ethnically-diverse city.
 The people who call Claremore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claremore residents report their race to be White, followed by Native American.
-Important ancestries of people in Claremore include Irish, English, French, and Dutch.
+Important ancestries of people in Claremore include German, Irish, English, French, and Scottish.

 The most common language spoken in Claremore is English.
 Other important languages spoken here include Spanish and Polish.